-- 4 tablespoons brined green peppercorns, rinsed
+- 4 tablespoons brined green peppercorns rinsed

-1. Preheat oven to 425º.
+- Preheat oven to 425º.

-2. Spread crushed peppercorns on a plate and press both sides of the steaks in the peppercorns.
+- Spread crushed peppercorns on a plate and press both sides of the steaks in the peppercorns.
 Place large oven proof skillet over high heat and add oil.
 When it is hot, add steaks and sear for 3 minutes on one side.
 Flip and add garlic and thyme and sear for 3 minutes.
 Turn on the edges next to sear them also.

 - Remove pan from the stove and add Cognac.
 Return pan to the medium heat.
 Whisk in cream, mustard, and green peppercorns.
 Simmer until it thickens about 5 minutes.
-Pour over resting steaks.

 Barbara’s Tips + Notes